Maritime Archaeology Sea Trust: Esmeralda 1503

 Following the discovery of a site consistent with an early 16th-century European wreck off Al-Hallaniyah in 1998, the Omani government, spearheaded by its Ministry of Heritage and Culture, agreed to initially to a reconnaissance expedition in 2013.
 David Mearns, director of Blue Water Recoveries, brought together a team of maritime archaeologists from MAST and Bournemouth University, geophysicists and other scientists in 2013 to conduct a reconnaissance survey of the site, 14 years after its initial discovery.
 The archaeology team, led by Associate Professor Dave Parham of Bournemouth University, was supported by MAST which co-funded the first expedition in 2013.
 There have two subsequent fieldwork seasons and fieldwork was completed in November 2015.

 Royal Navy Loss List

 As part of a team undertaking the 2001 UNESCO Convention Impact Review for the United Kingdom, MAST completed the Royal Navy Loss List, a major assessment of the international spread of UK sovereign wrecks.

-The RN Loss List, from 1512-1947, is compiled from the volumes and websites listed below from the earliest known RN wreck.
+The RN Loss List, from 1512 to 1947, is compiled from the volumes and websites listed below from the earliest known RN wreck.
 The assessment shows that there are over 4,700 Royal Naval wrecks scattered across the oceans of the world, covering the period between 1512 and 1945.